prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

 * Vector search (serial): **4.5x**
 * Vector search (concurrent): **1.4x**

 For vector search, it is clear LanceDB is **much** faster than Elasticsearch in both serial and concurrent scenarios.
-Elasticsearch uses Lucene's HNSW implementation, which is known to be slower than other Rust-based vector indexes.
-Additionally, the client/server nature of Elasticsearch can involve an incremental serialization/deserialization overhead per call.
-It is, of course, possible to improve the throughput of Elasticsearch with more compute resources and a larger cluster, but with some added tuning of the IVF-PQ settings in LanceDB, it should be possible to achieve better vector search performance with far fewer resources on a single node.
+Elasticsearch uses Lucene's HNSW implementation, which has known performance issues[^5] in its segment merging.
+Additionally, the client/server nature of Elasticsearch can involve an incremental serialization/deserialization overhead as data passes through the network.
+It is, of course, possible to improve the throughput of Elasticsearch with more compute resources and a larger cluster, but with some added tuning of the IVF-PQ settings in LanceDB, it should be possible to achieve better vector search performance using LanceDB with far fewer resources on a single node.

-The surprising result in FTS is that LanceDB is only about 30% as fast as Elasticsearch in the concurrent FTS scenario.
-However, the fact that LanceDB is 1.2x faster than Elasticsearch for serial FTS search means that the reduction in performance in the concurrent case is due to the overhead of the multi-threaded REST API calls, and not due to the underlying search engine, Tantivy.

-As mentioned before, increasing the number of concurrent worker threads in the FastAPI application for LanceDB did not improve performance, likely because the CPU-bound embedding generation and I/O-bound querying were competing for resources.
-This is something that can potentially be improved in the future by using an async LanceDB client that might be more efficient with context-switching in a non-blocking fashion.

 {{< notice info >}}
+The surprising result in FTS is that LanceDB is only about 30% as fast as Elasticsearch in the concurrent FTS case, while being faster (by a factor of 1.2x) in the serial case.
+The reduction in performance in the concurrent case is likely due to the overhead of multi-threaded REST API calls, and not due to the underlying search engine, Tantivy.

-One explanation for the slower performance of LanceDB in the concurrent FTS case is that the current version of LanceDB sits on top of Tantivy's Python client API, `tantivy-py`, and through this layer, there could be blocking operations that hold the GIL.
-This could potentially be addressed in a future version by directly connecting to the Lance Rust API and performing FTS queries with true multi-threading at the Rust level.
+An explanation for the less-than-desired multi-threaded performance of LanceDB/FastAPI is that the current version of LanceDB sits on top of Tantivy's Python client API, `tantivy-py`, and through this layer, there could be blocking operations that hold the GIL.
+This could potentially be addressed in a future version by directly connecting Lance to Tantivy's Rust API and performing FTS queries with true concurrency at the Rust level.

+As mentioned before, increasing the number of concurrent worker threads in the FastAPI application not improve performance, likely because the CPU-bound embedding generation and IO-bound query operations were competing for resources.
+This is something that can potentially be improved in the future by using an async LanceDB client that's more efficient at context-switching in such hybrid CPU-bound + IO-bound scenarios.
 {{< /notice >}}

-## The nonlinear impact of foundation systems
+## Composable systems improve nonlinearly

-Why is building on top of modular components such a big deal?
-Each module improves independently of the other, and the impact of each propagates up the stack in a nonlinear fashion.
+The key takeaway from this study, at least for me, is how composing multiple modular components leads to a **nonlinear improvement** in the performance of the overall system.
+That is, improvements at the lower levels of the stack can result in an rapid, outsized improvement in the upper level at which the database sits.

+As can be seen below, LanceDB is composed of the following key components of the Rust ecosystem (not counting foundation crates like `serde` for serialization/deserialization or `tokio` for async).
+The effects of each of these projects propagate up the stack to the Lance storage layer, and ultimately, the database itself.

+{{<figure src="lancedb-deconstructed.png" caption="Composing multiple powerful Rust-based systems in LanceDB">}}

+Because `arrow-rs` is a key foundational project that develops rapidly on its own via the thriving open source ecosystem it's part of, it ultimately influences other key projects like Parquet, DataFusion and Lance.
+Tantivy, which is an independent open source project that specializes in its own domain, will also improve with time as its use becomes more widespread in other search tools.
+The developers of LanceDB can thus focus on building out their core functionality, which is to provide a powerful vector DB with modern vector indexes and data versioning with scalability and performance in mind, while also leveraging the larger developments in the Arrow-enabled analytical tooling ecosystem.

 ## Future developments in the Lance ecosystem

+As described in this post, LanceDB is an exciting addition to the vector database landscape because of its refreshingly different internals, and its interesting approach to composability.
+As of writing this post, there are already numerous developments ongoing in both open source (OSS) LanceDB, as well as its commercial product, LanceDB Cloud.
+Its adoption will no doubt increase over time as more and more developers discover the ease of use and its lightweight nature.
+Of all the features on its roadmap, I'm particularly looking forward to the following:

+* Async support for all its client APIs
+* Support for disk-based vector indexes (e.g., DiskANN)
+* Hybrid search features that combine the benefits of keyword-based and semantic search
+* Faster vectorization and data loading via async/multi-processing task pipelines
+* Support for upserts and easy updates/deletes for vectors whose representations change over time
+* Direct full-text search on object storage (e.g., S3) via Tantivy

+I highly recommend giving out LanceDB a try on your own data, and to keep an eye on its development in the coming months.
+Give both [Lance](https://github.com/lancedb/lance) and [LanceDB](https://github.com/lancedb/lancedb) a ⭐️ on GitHub and showing them some ❤️ on [Discord](https://discord.gg/zMM32dvNtd).

 ## Code

-### Additional resources
+All the code required to reproduce the results from the benchmark is available [here](https://github.com/prrao87/lancedb-study).

 [^1]: How Apache Arrow Is Changing the Big Data Ecosystem, [thenewstack.io](https://thenewstack.io/how-apache-arrow-is-changing-the-big-data-ecosystem/)
 [^2]: The Road to Composable Data Systems: Thoughts on the Last 15 Years and the Future, [wesmckinney.com](https://wesmckinney.com/blog/looking-back-15-years/)
 [^3]: *Please pardon our appearance during renovations*, by Chang She, [LanceDB blog](https://blog.lancedb.com/please-pardon-our-appearance-during-renovations-da8c8f49b383)
+[^4]: *Search benchmark, the game*, [Tantivy blog](https://tantivy-search.github.io/bench/)
+[^5]: Make HNSW merges faster, [Lucene GitHub](https://github.com/apache/lucene/issues/12440)